CarlWHY-28/Feature-Extraction-for-Spatial-Transcriptomics-Tissue-Images-via-BiGAN/Readme.md

 10.28.2024 Update:

-<span style="color: red;">Removed the filtering of the spots on the tissue.
-Updated notebooks.
-Updated the related resources.</span>
+* Removed the filtering of the spots on the tissue.
+* Updated the make_kernel function -- remove the RGB values from the kernel.
+* Streamlined the process in d_analysis notebook.
+* Updated the related resources.

 ### Introduction